-You will have the option of completing a disease presentation project at the end of the semester worth up to 10 points that will be added to your unit exam average.
+For each unit of instruction, there will be an opportunity to earn a maximum of 10 additional "homework points" that will be added to your unit exam or final exam grade.
 You will be given more information and instructions about this component of the course on the first day of class.

-GRADING POLICY: YOUR LOWEST UNIT EXAM GRADE WILL BE DROPPED.
+GRADING POLICY: NO EXAM GRADE WILL BE DROPPED.
+However, at the end of the course, your lowest test grade will be replaced by your numerical grade on the final exam (if it is higher than your lowest unit test grade).
 The 5 unit exams count as 70% of your semester grade, and the final exam counts as 30% of your semester grade.
 MAKE-UP EXAMS ARE GIVEN ONLY IF YOU MISS A SECOND EXAM AND YOU HAVE A LEGITIMATE DOCUMENTED EXCUSE ACCEPTED BY THE INSTRUCTOR.
 THEREFORE, IF YOU MISS AN EXAM FOR ANY REASON, YOU WILL RECEIVE A GRADE OF "0" ON THAT EXAM.
 HOWEVER, WHEN CALCULATING YOUR COURSE GRADE AT THE END OF THE SEMESTER, YOUR NUMERICAL GRADE ON THE FINAL EXAM WILL REPLACE THE "0" GRADE OF A MISSED EXAM.
 The grading scale is: A = 89.5 - 100, B = 79.5 - 89, C = 69.5 - 79, D = 59.5 - 69, F = below 59.5.